Close Menu

 • Be owed money by your company – your original investment in the firm, for instance

-• Fulfilled a role that’s more than just advisory
+• Fulfilled a role within the company that’s more than just advisory

-Redundancy pay could provide a substantial sum with which to pay the liquidation fees, and possibly to also support your personal financial situation.
+Redundancy pay could provide you with the money to pay the liquidation fees, and possibly to also support your personal financial situation.
 We can help you establish whether or not you’re eligible for director redundancy, and support you in making a claim.

 Start your online liquidation today